Improve Truthful Revelation using Blockchain Features

 Abstract

 We will conduct a lab experiment to evaluate interventions that leverage blockchain features to promote truth-telling.
-The interventions are a collateral requirement (high/low), and whether the report sent by participants is randomized to flip before entering the poll.
+Specifically, we test how information transmission noise can promote truth-telling.

 External Link(s)